 My fancy bound dissertation came in the mail this week!
 In the coming days, I want to share several excerpts from the introduction and concluding sections of my thesis.

-Jeremy Berg is the founding and lead pastor of MainStreet Covenant Church and Professor of Bible & Theology at Solid Rock Discipleship School in Minnesota.
-Jeremy is completing his doctorate in New Testament Context with Dr. Scot McKnight at Northern Seminary.
-He holds a M.A. from Bethel Seminary and B.A. from Bethel University.
+Dr. Jeremy Berg is the founding and lead pastor of MainStreet Covenant Church and Professor of Bible & Theology at Solid Rock Discipleship School in Minnesota.
+Jeremy earned a doctorate degree in New Testament Context with Dr. Scot McKnight at Northern Seminary and holds a M.A. from Bethel Seminary, and B.A. from Bethel University.
 He and his wife, Kjerstin, have three kids, Peter, Isaak and Abigail.

 As a dad of 3 curious children, these faith films offer great pathways into discussions about Easter and the story of Jesus.
 This past week we enjoyed two in particular that I thought I would recommend to others.

 This Easter we explore Resurrection through the lenses of the Jonah story and hear a sermon we’ll not soon forget, “Resurrection Vomit.”

 What might we be missing when we jump from Good Friday to Easter Sunday?
 What happened on Holy Saturday?

 Like Jonah’s experience in the belly, the past year can be summed up as “Dark, Cramped, & Stinky.”
 This Good Friday let us join Jonah in the belly of the fish, to imaginatively enter into his experience and ponder his prayer from the depths.
 And anticipate Resurrection!

 I’m thrilled to share my past four years of doctoral studies has resulted in a thesis that has been approved.
 You can call me Dr. J if you want! :) I have been researching sages & students in the ancient world, and having the time of my life with renowned New Testament scholar Scot McKnight.